South America

 Most of the population lives near the continent's western or eastern coasts while the interior and the far south are sparsely populated.
 The geography of western South America is dominated by the Andes mountains; in contrast, the eastern part contains both highland regions and vast lowlands where rivers such as the Amazon, Orinoco and Paraná flow.
 Most of the continent lies in the tropics, except for a large part of the Southern Cone located in the middle latitudes.

 The continent's cultural and ethnic outlook has its origin with the interaction of Indigenous peoples with European conquerors and immigrants and, more locally, with African slaves.
-Given a long history of colonialism, the overwhelming majority of South Americans speak Spanish or Portuguese, and societies and states are rich in Western traditions.
+Given a long history of colonialism, the overwhelming majority of South Americans speak Portuguese or Spanish, and societies and states are rich in Western traditions.
 Relative to Africa, Asia, and Europe, post-1900 South America has been a peaceful continent with few wars, (Note: Despite relative peace, some international tensions persist and intra-state levels of violence are high.) although high rates of violent crime remain a concern in some countries.